This report is available to users in India for ₹40,000 + applicable taxes

 Costs & profitability

-Over a five-year period, cement demand is projected to increase at 6-6.5% CAGR, led by pick up in affordable housing, rise ingovernment spending on infrastructure activities, and healthy rural housing demand.
-At regional level eastern states followedby central and north regions would see healthier growth with continued state governments focus on development.
+However, deman growth to inch up to 6-7% CAGR over a five-year period led by pick up in affordable housing, rise in government spending on infrastructure activities, and healthy rural housing demand.
+At regional level eastern states followed by central and north regions would see healthier growth with continued state governments focus on infrastructure development.